vickmuir/vpc-on-classic-block-storage/block_storage_is_manage_cli.md

 ## Detach a volume using the CLI
 {: #detach-vol-attachment-cli}

-Use the `instance-volume-attachment-detach` command to detach a volume from a VSI and delete the volume attachment.
+Use the `instance-volume-attachment-detach` command to detach a volume from an instance and delete the volume attachment.
 The block storage volume is not deleted; you can later [attach it to another instance](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-attaching-block-storage-cli).

 ```bash
 ibmcloud is instance-volume-attachment-detach INSTANCE_ID VOLUME_ATTACHMENT_ID [-f, --force]